psychemedia/storytelling-notes/tales-to-tell.md

 https://archive.org/details/yuletidestories00thorgoog/page/501/mode/2up

-Yule-tide stories : a collection of Scandinavian and North German popular tales and traditions, from the Swedish, Danish, and German
+Yule-tide stories: a collection of Scandinavian and North German popular tales and traditions, from the Swedish, Danish, and German

 Thorpe, Benjamin, 1782-1870